 Start Date: Student work study will begin working regular office hours the 2nd week of September.
 All staff are asked to attend a paid, all-day orientation retreat, Sunday, January 25th.

 To apply, please visit our site in August for an application or email EC Assistant Coordinator, Erin Muprhy at emmuprh[at]fortlewis.edu to submit an early application.

-What: A fellowship program for two Fort Lewis College students with an interest in food security, community gardens, sustainable agriculture, orchards, and healthy eating.
+TWhat: A fellowship program for two Fort Lewis College students with an interest in food security, community gardens, sustainable agriculture, orchards, and healthy eating.
 Fellows work approximately 20 hours per week from May 1st through August 29th overseeing and managing our on-campus garden and orchard, while also connecting with local organizations to learn more about our local food system.
-Additionally, fellows will work approximately 2-4 hours/week in September and October to oversee the wrap up of the garden season, as well as, offer educational garden workshops to our campus community.
-Fellows will also register to take ENVS 393: Environmental Agriculture (4 credits) during the first summer session (May 12th-June 5th).
-Students who have previously taken these courses or can demonstrate equivalent experience are welcome to apply and request exemption from this course.
+Additionally, fellows will work approximately 5 hours/week in April to get the garden set up, as well as, September and October to wrap up of the garden season and offer educational garden workshops to our campus community.
+Fellows register to take ENVS 393: Environmental Agriculture (4 credits) during the first summer session (May 3rd -June 5th).
+Students who have previously taken this course or who can demonstrate equivalent experience are welcome to apply and request exemption from this course.
 To capture the knowledge and insights gained during the fellowship, Fellows will be asked to design a Capstone project that directly benefits our campus or community.

 • Manage the Environmental Center organic garden, greenhouse, orchard, and compost program